-‘Steven Universe’ Season 5: Captain Lars and Other Hints From Creator Rebecca Sugar
+‘Steven Universe’ Season 5: Captain Lars And Other Hints From Creator Rebecca Sugar

 Lars Of The Stars

 It looks like fans will be seeing a lot of Lars in the coming episodes of Steven Universe Season 5.
-In episode 4, the show left fans wondering what happened to him.
+In Episode 4, the show left fans wondering what happened to him.
 While he was indeed resurrected, his fate was a bit uncertain after he was left behind in the Gems’ Homeworld.
-But surprisingly, latest details reveal that he is doing okay.
+But surprisingly, the latest details reveal that he is doing okay.
 In fact, he is doing more than okay as he is now a captain of a spaceship, even if it’s a stolen one at that.

 During the SDCC 2017, the show’s panel released a brief sneak peek revealing some hints on what could happen in the coming episodes of Steven Universe Season 5.
 Back on Earth, Steven is busy preparing for his return to the Homeworld to rescue Lars.
 This time, he will be accompanied by Connie who is definitely excited on what she calls their first space adventure together.